truenas/documentation/content/TruenasApps/UsingCustomApp.md

     content: |
       max_execution_time=30{{< /codeblock >}}

-Alternatively, you can use [`dockerfile`](https://docs.docker.com/reference/compose-file/build/#dockerfile) to set an existing dockerfile.
+Alternatively, you can use [`dockerfile`](https://docs.docker.com/reference/compose-file/build/#dockerfile) to set an existing Dockerfile stored on your TrueNAS system.

-You can specify the absolute path to a dockerfile.

-Remove this `dockerfile_inline` section of the `build` element:
+To specify the absolute path to a Dockerfile, remove this `dockerfile_inline` section of the `build` element:

 {{< codeblock language="yaml" >}}nextcloud:
     build: